ZhongRabbit/Genetic_Algorithm/README.md

 <hr>

 <h3>If you're philosophically-inclined, 19th century Germany philosopher Arthur Schopenhauer mentioned a few ideas that were compatible w/ ecolutionary thinking.
-A pholosopher who can think so soberly about human mind before the publication of &lt;&lt;On the Origin of Species&gt;&gt; has a remarkable mind.
 Although, like some other German philosophers (i.e. Nietzsche) around this time, his thoughts were a bit gloomy.
-Yet, it's only after understanding such a sobering persepective one can attain a greater appreciation for the complexity of any biological mind.</h3>
+Yet, it's only after understanding such a sobering persepective one can attain a greater appreciation for the complexity of the human mind.</h3>

 <h3>In a way, you have to think hard enough to fully realize how miraculously many things in biology actually work most of the time. :)</h3>